youssefreda2002/Note-App_Assignment-MERN/README.md

 # 📝 Note-App

 🚀 Note-App is a full-stack web application that allows users to securely create, manage, and organize their notes.
 Built with a Node.js + Express + MongoDB backend and a React + TypeScript frontend, it provides a modern and responsive user experience.
-The app features user authentication (JWT & OAuth), CRUD functionality for notes, and email integration via Nodemailer.
+The app features user authentication (JWT & OAuth), CRUD functionality for notes, and email integration via SendGrid.

 Designed with scalability and maintainability in mind, this project follows a clean architecture and leverages TypeScript for type safety on both client and server sides.